BrianWeinstein/googlenlp/README.md

 There are four main features of the API, all of which are available through this R package \[[source](https://cloud.google.com/natural-language/)\]:

 -   **Syntax Analysis:** "Extract tokens and sentences, identify parts of speech (PoS) and create dependency parse trees for each sentence."
--   **Entity Analysis:** "Identify entities and label by types such as person, organization, location, events, products and media.""
+-   **Entity Analysis:** "Identify entities and label by types such as person, organization, location, events, products and media."
 -   **Sentiment Analysis:** "Understand the overall sentiment expressed in a block of text."
 -   **Multi-Language:** "Enables you to easily analyze text in multiple languages including English, Spanish and Japanese."